Mdamski/Mdamski.github.io/Projects/Superstore Performance/README.md

 ## Data Cleaning and Preparation
 Before performing the analysis, several data cleaning steps were carried out to ensure the integrity and usability of the data:

-- Checking for duplicates: The dataset was scanned for duplicate entries to prevent double-counting of orders and to maintain accuracy in the sales and profit calculations.
+- Checking for duplicates: The dataset was checked for duplicate entries to avoid double-counting orders and ensure accurate sales and profit calculations.
 Duplicates, if found, were removed.
 - Adjusting data types: Data types were carefully reviewed and adjusted where necessary.
 For example:
-Date columns such as 'Order Date' and 'Ship Date' were formatted as date fields.
+  - Date columns such as 'Order Date' and 'Ship Date' were formatted as date fields.
-Numeric columns like 'Sales,' 'Quantity,' 'Profit,' and 'Postal Code' were set to appropriate numeric formats to allow for proper aggregations and calculations.
+  - Numeric columns like 'Sales,' 'Quantity,' 'Profit,' and 'Postal Code' were set to appropriate numeric formats to allow for proper aggregations and calculations.

 ## Data Model
 Two additional tables were created to enhance the functionality of the dashboard:

-- Slc_Values: A table with one column containing three rows: 'Sales,' 'Profit,' and 'Quantity.'
+- **Slc_Values**: A table with one column containing three rows: 'Sales,' 'Profit,' and 'Quantity.'
 This table powers the slicer functionality, allowing users to switch between different metrics for analysis.
-- Dim_Date: A date dimension table created using the CALENDAR function in DAX, containing dates from January 1, 2014, to December 31, 2017.
+- **Dim_Date**: A date dimension table created using the CALENDAR function in DAX, containing dates from January 1, 2014, to December 31, 2017.
 This table is related to the Fact_Sales table on the 'Order Date' column in a one-to-many relationship.

 ## DAX
 The following DAX measures were used to calculate key metrics:

-Total Sales - Calculates the total sales amount.
+**Total Sales** - Calculates the total sales amount.
  ```
 Sales = SUM(Fact_sales[Sales])
 ```
-Total Profit - Calculates the total profit amount.
+**Total Profit** - Calculates the total profit amount.
 ```
 Profit = SUM(Fact_sales[Profit])
 ```
-Total Quantity - Calculates the total quantity of items sold.
+**Total Quantity** - Calculates the total quantity of items sold.
 ```
 Quantity = SUM(Fact_sales[Quantity])
 ```
-Profit Margin - Calculates the profit margin as profit divided by sales.
+**Profit Margin** - Calculates the profit margin as profit divided by sales.
 ```
 Profit Margin = DIVIDE([Profit], [Sales])
 ```
-Year-to-Date (YTD) Sales - Calculates the year-to-date (YTD) sales based on the 'Order Date.'
+**Year-to-Date (YTD) Sales** - Calculates the year-to-date (YTD) sales based on the 'Order Date.'
 ```
 YTD_Sales = TOTALYTD([Sales], Fact_sales[Order Date])
 ```
-Year-to-Date (YTD) Profit - Calculates the YTD profit based on the 'Order Date.'
+**Year-to-Date (YTD) Profit** - Calculates the YTD profit based on the 'Order Date.'
 ```
 YTD_Profit = TOTALYTD([Profit], Fact_sales[Order Date])
 ```
-Year-to-Date (YTD) Quantity - Calculates the YTD quantity of items sold.
+**Year-to-Date (YTD) Quantity** - Calculates the YTD quantity of items sold.
 ```
 YTD_Quantity = TOTALYTD([Quantity], Fact_sales[Order Date])
 ```
-Prior Year-to-Date (PYTD) Sales - Calculates the prior year-to-date PYTD sales.
+**Prior Year-to-Date (PYTD) Sales** - Calculates the prior year-to-date PYTD sales.
 ```
 PYTD_Sales =
 CALCULATE(